eventql/eventql/doc/deployment/cluster_setup.md

 ### Step 5: Starting the EventQL servers

 We're almost done.
 All that is left to do is to start the four servers.

-Let's create the data directories (if you are setting up on multiple machines, run each command on the respective machine)
+If trying this out on your local machine, open four terminal windows.
+If you are setting up on multiple machines, run each command on the respective machine.

+Create the data directories first:

     $ mkdir /var/evql/node{1,2,3,4}

-Now we can start the four servers (if trying this out on your local machine, open four terminal windows)
+Then start the four servers:

     $ evqld -c /etc/evqld.conf -C server.name=node1 --listen localhost:9175
     $ evqld -c /etc/evqld.conf -C server.name=node2 --listen localhost:9176
     $ evqld -c /etc/evqld.conf -C server.name=node3 --listen localhost:9177
     $ evqld -c /etc/evqld.conf -C server.name=node4 --listen localhost:9178

-Note that when a server joins the cluster, it will publish the host:port pair that was passed to the listen flag to the coordination sercice.
+Note that when a server joins the cluster, it will publish its `listen` address to the other servers.
 So it is important that all other servers can open connections to whatever address is specified.

-For our example (we assume you run this on your development machine) we use localhost with four different ports.
-However, when running on multiple machines, you can't use `localhost` or `0.0.0.0` - you have to specify the externally reachable ip address of the server.
+For our example (we assume you run this on your development machine) we use localhost with four different ports as the listen address.
+However, when running on multiple machines, you can't use `localhost` or `0.0.0.0` - you have to specify the externally reachable ip address of each server.

 That's it!
 You should now be able to connect to the cluster and start executing
 queries: